As Partial Shutdown Continues, FDA Prepares To Furlough Employees

 Although most of the agency's employees weren't working over the weekend and on Monday and Tuesday because of federal holidays, FDA will furlough some 40 percent of its staff starting Wednesday.

-However, much of the agency's work force will continue through the shutdown, with more than 10,000 FDA employees – nearly 60 percent – reporting to work, according to numbers released by the agency Friday.
+However, much of the agency's workforce will continue through the shutdown, with more than 10,000 FDA employees — nearly 60 percent — reporting to work, according to numbers released by the agency Friday.

 The majority of those people are doing work funded by user fees paid by pharmaceutical and medical device companies, according to an analysis by the Alliance for a Stronger FDA, an advocacy group representing patient and consumer advocates as well as trade associations.